GAIGResearch/AIGD2/index.md

 **Game AI Hack:**

 In 2019 we're using Pommerman.
 Each team develops their own agent, and their own custom arena.
+The repositoty is <a href="https://github.com/GAIGResearch/java-pommerman">here</a>.

 ![Pommerman game](img/Pommerman.png)